SAP-samples/teched2025-AD165/exercises/ex1/README.md

 1. Hover the little image next to the workspace titel, then click the **Upload workspace avatar** icon that appears.
 <p align="center"><img src="./images/ex1_03_02_0001.png" width="90%" alt="Upload avatar"/></p>

-2. Upload any image from the images folder.
+2. Upload any image (e.g. 'female-face.jpg') from the folder to which you extracted the image files.

 4. Then deselect **Autofit** to be able to zoom and adjust the display window.